ddeliopoulos/CSC496-Team-Cloud-Project-DA/README.md

 Accessible SQL form that can be filled out and submitted.
 The data is held in the backend SQL server that is already implemented.
 The form was accessible through the browser.
 The IP address was: http://128.105.146.179/ (The experiment expired on CloudLab, we weren't gotten back to for an extension, we had it for over a month working properly).
 On the technical report, there will be clear directions on establishing the proper OpenStack environment and below are the details on installing Apache2 and MySQL.

-# Description
-To provide working environment for the project, on Ubuntu 18.04 VM, Apache server and MySQL (server version 5.7.29) were installed.
-On CloudLab, Openstack profile was created with a controller and two compute nodes.
-The network includes two routers, one is connected to the tun0-net , the other to to the flat-lan-l-net.
-The topology if the network connections is presented in Deliverable 3 - CSC 496-80 Course Project file "bionic-server-cloudimg-amd64" is used to create an image, the disk format is QCOW2.
-A few snapshots of the same image after installing the essential components to the server were created.
-One of this snapshots became our final project.

 # Installing Apache2
 This is installed under an instance created off of OpenStack hosted by Cloudlab using an ubuntu 18.04 server.